© Crown copyright 2021

 All care homes, except in the event of an active outbreak, should seek to enable:

-- visits in exceptional circumstances including end of life should always be enabled – see section 2.2 below
+visits in exceptional circumstances including end of life should always be enabled.
+See section 2.4 below

-In all cases it is essential that visiting happens within a wider care home environment of robust Infection Prevention and Control (IPC) measures, including ensuring that visitors follow (and are supported to follow) good practice with social distancing, hand hygiene and Personal Protective Equipment (PPE) use.
+In all cases it is essential that visiting happens within a wider care home environment of robust infection prevention and control (IPC) measures.
+The government has produced infographics which may be useful in supporting visitors to follow good practice with hand hygiene (hand washing or using hand sanitiser) and putting on and taking off PPE.

-In the event of an outbreak in a care home, the home should immediately stop visiting (except in exceptional circumstances such as end of life) to protect vulnerable residents, staff and visitors (see section 1.4 below)
+In the event of an outbreak in a care home, the home should immediately stop visiting (except in exceptional circumstances such as end of life – and for essential care givers) to protect vulnerable residents, staff and visitors (see section 1.4 below).

 1. Developing the visiting policy in the care home